Bus passenger journeys in England quarterly figures.

 |Quarter||Passenger journey (billions)|

 The complete set of data local bus passenger journeys is available.

 Bus passenger journeys in England increased by around 15% between 2004 to 2005 and 2008 to 2009, a period in which the English National Concessionary Travel Scheme was introduced.
-Growth was greater in London, with a smaller increase in the metropolitan areas outside London over this period.
+Growth was highest in London, with a smaller increase in the metropolitan areas outside London over this period.

 Quarterly estimates are based on a panel of the 18 largest non metropolitan operators, Passenger Transport Executives (for metropolitan areas) and Transport for London (TfL).
 The panel covers over 90% of the journeys made in Great Britain.
 Data from the quarterly panel is scaled to annual figures from the department’s main annual survey of 500 PSV operators, and figures are then seasonally adjusted.
 More information is in the guidance notes (see link in related information below).